 The NHS vaccination programme continues to make strong progress.
-Thanks to the thousands of people involved, the NHS is now offering vaccines to everyone aged 18 and over as well as millions of health and social care workers, unpaid carers and people at higher clinical risk, and delivered millions of doses.
+Thanks to the thousands of people involved, the NHS is now offering vaccines to everyone aged 12 and over.
+Please click here for the latest information on vaccinations from the NHS website.

 You can find out how to get your vaccine at nhs.uk/covid-vaccination or by phoning 119.
 If you are eligible but are not able to book through the national booking service, you can speak to your GP.

 If you receive an invitation, please do act on it as soon as possible so that you can join the millions of others who are helping to protect themselves and others, and continue our progress back towards normal life.

 If you already have an appointment over the coming weeks, whether for your first or second dose, this remains in place and it’s really important that you attend it as planned.

-Millions of people are already benefiting from protection from the virus and this has contributed to the dramatic falls in infections, hospitalisations and deaths from the virus but infection rates are still rising in many areas.
+Millions of people are already benefiting from protection from the virus and this has contributed to the dramatic falls in hospitalisations and deaths from the virus but infection rates are still rising in many areas.